davidthewatson/davidthewatson.github.io/src/cv/dw/index.md

  <p>Code was my third language after music.
 Earned a merit award and completed my education.
 For over a decade, wrote <a href="https://en.wikipedia.org/wiki/Software_company">software</a>
-+from data centers to R&D labs.
+from data centers to R&D labs.
 Founding a startup, funded by a fellowship, was an inflection point.
 Dozens of startups followed.
 Tamed prototype design, product development, platform deployment, and process.</p>

 <h3 id="knowledge-and-skills">Knowledge and Skills</h3>
   <p>